CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Clone the GeneFlow App Template
 -------------------------------

-Create the "geneflow_work" directory in your home directory if doesn't already exist.
+Create the "geneflow_work" directory in your home directory if it doesn't already exist.
 This will be the location for all tutorial-related workflows, apps, and data:

 .. code-block:: text

     mkdir -p ~/geneflow_work
     cd ~/geneflow_work

 GeneFlow's public Apps and Workflows repository is located here: https://gitlab.com/geneflow/.
 In addition to public apps and workflows, this repository contains app and workflow templates.
-When creating new GeneFlow apps or workflows, we recommended to start with the app or workflow template rather than start from scratch.
-Clone the app template with the following command:
+When creating new GeneFlow apps or workflows, we recommend to start with the app or workflow template rather then from scratch.
+Clone the app template using git:

 .. code-block:: text